STEFnr1/project-vienna-builder/README.md

 # project-vienna-builder
 Batch file which downloads all necessary files and install Project Vienna into the current directory.
+It is recommended that you have Docker pre-installed on your computer, however this script will check for that.
+Git and wget will be installed as well; if you don't need Git and wget after running the script, they can be uninstalled.

 # Instructions
 1. Make a new folder, with no spaces and unusual characters, such as Ă, Î etc.